rw-repo/_tooling/misc/lockdown/oscal/README.md

 ## FedRAMP System Security Plan template

+This will fill some of the data as a launching point for the SSP draft.

+Still need to access controls.

 ```sh
 podman build -t oscal .
 podman run --rm -it --name oscal -d oscal